ServiceComposer/ServiceComposer.AspNetCore/README.md

 ### Service Boundaries

-When building systems based on SOA principles, service boundaries are key, if not THE key aspect.
+Service boundaries are essential, if not THE critical aspect, when building systems based on SOA principles.
 If we get service boundaries wrong, the end result risks being a distributed monolith in the best case and a complete failure in the worst case.

-> Service boundary identification is a challenge on its own; it requires extensive business domain knowledge and confidence in high-level design techniques.
+> Service boundary identification is challenging; it requires extensive business domain knowledge and confidence in high-level design techniques.
 Technical challenges, such as the lack of technical solutions to problems foreseen while defining service boundaries, might drive the solution design in the wrong direction.

 The transition from the user mental model, described by domain experts, to the service boundaries architectural model in the SOA space raises many different concerns.
 If domain entities, as defined by domain experts, are split among several services: